robj411/SFC-epi-PHL/README.md

     ## 4.748112

-The number of econ ODEs (so that the ODE model knows where the epi variables start):
+The number of econ ODEs (so that the ODE solver knows where the epi variables start):

 ``` r